amcaplan/ruby-programming-intro/chapter-2-string-things.md

 Even if math is your forté, and you're planning to write hardcore math or science programs, or dive deep into hardware, I still think you should start with Strings.
 Strings are the interface between our programs and the people who use them.
 Any time you want to take input from a user, or output information to the user, it will be in the form of a String.
 And I want to make it *extremely* clear that nothing you do in programming will be remotely useful unless someone, a real living person, can use it.

 Math may or may not be useful, depending on your domain.
 But you will always need the humble String.
-Make sure it's a good friend.
+Make sure it's a friend, and a good one at that.